isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 3. How do I know if I need to upload (1) or (2) vaccination QR codes?

-You may refer to this table below:
+You may refer to this table below.
+Please extract (i.e. screen-capture, crop and upload) each of your QR codes at each point of upload.

 <table>
 <thead>